What Is Unconscious Bias?

 Leaders, in conjunction with the D+I committee, can examine all systems, structures, procedures, and policies for hidden structural inequities and then design action plans to change them to be more inclusive of everyone.
 For more ideas on bias interrupters and inclusion nudges, read Kathleen’s articles (posted on this website) or her book – Going “All In” on Diversity and Inclusion: The Law Firm Leader’s Playbook.

-Contact Kathleen for more information about her highly-engaging and thought-provoking educational workshops on unconscious bias.
+Contact Kathleen for more information about her highly-engaging and thought-provoking educational workshops on unconscious bias, as well as extended workshops for leaders.

 [i] Corrine A. Moss-Racusin, et al., “Science Faculty’s Subtle Gender Biases Favor Male Students,” Proceedings of the National Academy of Sciences 109, no. 41, 2012, pp. 16474-16479.